 Real estate -The fair market value of real estate investment trusts is based on observable inputs for similar assets in active markets, for instance, appraisals and market comparables.
 Accordingly, the real estate investments were categorized as Level 2.
-The Company also invests in certain exchange-traded real estate investment trust funds that were classified as Level 1.

 Private equity- Includes the Company's interest in various private equity funds that are valued by the investment manager on a periodic basis with models that use market, income and cost valuation methods.
 The valuation inputs are not highly observable, and these interests are not actively traded on an open market.
 Accordingly, this interest was categorized as Level 3.